Wotcnt/Polyrifringence-Engine/README.md

 ---

->     "What you see is the floor, not the ceiling"
+-     What you see is the floor, not the ceiling
+-     A doorway for those who see the handle.
+The floor, never the ceiling.

 ---

 # Run via GPT➾Polyrifringence Engine Expert🤖
-Interact with the **Polyrifringence Engine Expert**, a custom GPT designed assistant trained on the verified documentation, benchmarks, and theoretical models of the **Polyrifringence Engine**

-❎`**No Requirements**`❎
-👉 No installation needed - it runs entirely through ChatGPT, referencing the same physics, mathematics, and benchmark data documented in this repository.
-This repository is accompanied by an interactive GPT trained on its full documentation - ready to answer questions, explain physics, or guide benchmarks live.
+This repository is accompanied by an interactive guide using a Custom Instruction Set, utilising the full documentation of this repo, including this readme - ready to answer questions, explain physics, or guide benchmarks live.

+Interact with the **Polyrifringence Engine Expert** (Gem Line Edition).

+Each session the Engine Expert will introduce itself to the user with its own name from the canonical gem family, and after queries it will suggest `2` follow ups to help steer your sessions.

+It runs entirely through ChatGPT in APP or Web-browser, referencing the same physics, mathematics, and benchmark data documented in this repository.

+❎ No Requirements - No installation ❎

+Hosted by OpenAI 🌐 Custom-GPT created with ChatGPT

+👉 Utilise a free account or use your active membership ☜

 ⛑️ **Purpose:**
 An embedded assistant Specialist in the Polyrifringence Engine: recursive-optics simulation, GPU physics, and coherence diagnostics.
 A doorway for those who see the handle.
 The floor, never the ceiling.
 It helps users:

-Understand recursive birefringence and symbolic recursion
+`Understand recursive birefringence and symbolic recursion`
-Optimize GPU throughput and scaling performance
+`Optimize GPU throughput and scaling performance`
-Interpret phase-trace data and Euclid-5 diagnostics
+`Interpret phase-trace data and Euclid-5 diagnostics`
-Ensure ethical recursion via the **Recursive Sovereignty Protocol**
+`Ensure ethical recursion via the Recursive Sovereignty Protocol`
-Integrate Codex Canon or RSANCS extensions
+`Integrate Codex Canon or RSANCS extensions`

 ---